For Agents

 Get secret metadata (no value)#

-curl http://localhost:3100/v1/secrets/api-keys/openai \
+curl http://localhost:3100/v1/secrets/api-keys/example \

 -H "Authorization: Bearer $TOKEN"